Code-Institute-Submissions/JUST-GYM/README.md

  * Differently to the other pages, the Join page does away with the clear title at the top and instead it jumps straight into a large catchy slogan on the right and a promotional offer on the left.
 Below the slogan and promotion there is a clear high-resolution image of two women connecting on a laptop computer and a mobile telephone device.
 This shows users that they are in the right place to join up.
 Opposite is a few words of wisdom for you to digest.
 This takes us to the bottom banner where we are issued with a notice stating that Just Gym is currently closed due to unforeseen circumstances.
-You will find viral images colored in red along with a bold red title and a nice portion of text.
+You will find viral images coloured in red along with a bold red title and a nice portion of text.
 Within this text is a link to Just Gym's Contact page and also a link to the NHS website which will offer important advice regarding the current world situation.